 4 nights from: $895 Single Supplement: FREE

 Though it occupies an area of less than one square mile, the history and spiritual significance of Jerusalem is immeasurable.
-From the ancient desert fortification of Masada—Herod the Great—to the archaeological splendor of the City of David, journey to this holy capital to discover the sacred sites that inspire historians and the religious faithful alike.
+From the ancient desert fortification of Masada—built by Herod the Great—to the archaeological splendor of the City of David, journey to this holy capital to discover the sacred sites that inspire historians and the religious faithful alike.

 - It's Included:

 - 8 meals: Daily breakfasts, 1 lunch, and 3 dinners